Lesser frigatebird: Status

 The total world population is estimated to be several hundred thousand birds.
 At least 6,000 pairs breed on the Aldabra Islands in the Indian Ocean and another 15,000 pairs breed on islands off the north coast of Australia.
 The largest colonies are on the Phoenix Islands and Line Islands in the central Pacific Ocean.
 Nests placed on the ground are very vulnerable to predation by introduced species such as feral cats.
 The elimination of cats from Howland, Baker and Jarvis Islands has led to the reestablishment and growth of colonies.
 Baker Island had no nesting lesser frigatebirds in 1965 but after the elimination of the feral cats on the island in around 1970 the birds returned and in 2002 16,200 individuals were recorded.

 Because of the large overall population and extended range the species is classified by the International Union for Conservation of Nature as being of Least Concern.

 In the South Atlantic, lesser frigatebirds (subspecies F. a. trinitatis) once bred on Fernando de Noronha, Saint Helena and Trindade.
 The Fernando de Noronha and Saint Helena populations disappeared in ancient times and are only known from subfossil remains, estimated to be a few hundred years old.
 More recently, it disappeared as a breeding bird from the main island of Trindade, effectly restricting its known breeding range to a small rocky islet off the main island.
 It is unclear whether it breeds on the Martim Vaz Islands, another part of the Trindade archipelago.
-The main island of Trinidade was once covered in forest but after this was destroyed, overgrazing by the introduced goats prevented any recovery.
+The main island of Trindade was once covered in forest but after this was destroyed, overgrazing by the introduced goats prevented any recovery.
 A series of eradication programs in the second half of the 20th century eliminated all the introduced vertebrates other than house mice.
 Feral cats that had seriously depleted ground nesting birds were finally eradicated in 1998.
 The islands are part of a Brazilian military area and the human population consists only of a few Brazilian Navy personnel, limiting easy access for ornithologists.
 In 1975–1976 the ornithologist Storrs Olson visited the island and reported seeing a small colony of 15 nests on a rocky islet just off the southern coast.
 Ornithologists reported sightings in 1987 in the same general area as the 1975–1976 sightings, followed by a few sightings off the northeastern coast during a 1994–2000 seabird survey, and sightings of a minimum of six individuals in 2014 at the rocky islet of the 1975–1976 sightings.
 Combined, these sightings suggest that the remaining South Atlantic population is tiny, possibly numbering less than 20 breeding pairs.
 If recognized as a separate species, as proposed in 2017, this South Atlantic endemic qualifies as Critically Endangered.
 In Brazil it is considered Critically Endangered.